What are PAR Levels & How To Calculate them Right

 Ever wondered how companies avoid bringing too much or too little stock into their warehouse, especially when they stock many different products?
 You’re in luck.

 PAR levels are an essential part of inventory management for any business dealing with perishable goods (or any business low on warehouse space).
-This article takes you through exactly what you need to know about PAR levels: what they are, why they’re important, and how they’re calculated.
+This article tells you exactly what you need to know about these levels: what they are, why they’re important, and how they’re calculated.
 Let’s get going!

 What are PAR Levels?

-The term PAR level stands for ‘Periodic Automatic Replacement’, and refers to the level of inventory that a warehouse should keep in stock in order to meet customer demand.
-This means that stock levels are neither too high or too low at any one time.
+The term PAR level stands for ‘Periodic Automatic Replacement’, and refers to the inventory level that a warehouse should keep in stock to meet customer demand.
+This means that stock levels are neither too high nor too low at any one time.